 |Feed conversion ratio (FCR)||-0.06|

-Actifor® Power has shown to increase carcass weight significantly.
+Actifor® Power has shown to increase carcass weight significantly in research trials.

 Actifor® Energy – for encouraged energy efficiency

-- Improves average daily gain and feed conversion ratio, thus contributing to profitable beef production
+- Optimizes average daily gain and feed conversion ratio, thus contributing to profitable beef production

 - Supports the digestibility of carbohydrates and fats in the digestive tract

-- Helps to increase feed intake and supports the maintenance of a normal rumen physiology
+- Helps to increase feed intake and supports the consistency and function of normal rumen physiology

 Actifor® Energy improves daily gain and feed conversion ratio in beef cattle.***